TotallyInformation/node-red-contrib-uibuilder/README.md

 Designed as an alternative to the Node-RED Dashboard.
 See the *[Known Issues](#known-issues)* and *[To Do](#to-do)* sections below for what might still need some work.

 This module should minimise any boilerplate that you (as a user) are forced to create, it should be lightweight and should be usable on any device (though obviously depending on what libraries you add).
 You shouldn't need to have in-depth knowledge of Node.JS nor npm, nor should you need access to the underlying file system.
 (Those last two points are aims for the future, we aren't there yet I'm afraid).
+More information is available in the [GitHub WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki)

 Currently, this module allow users to use their own html/css/js/etc code to define a UI on a specific URL (end-point) that is defined in Node-RED by this node.
 Also to easily allow loading of external front-end libraries.

 *Breaking Change in 0.4.0*: You must have at least `index.html` in your local override folder.
-For Socket.IO, you will also need to have `index.js`.

 *Front-end changes in 0.4.2 & 0.4.5*: You will want the new master template files as they use a new library that makes your own custom code very much easier.